How Does Facebook Order Your Friends List

 There are many factors that can affect the Facebook algorithm.
 Because of this algorithm, some friend list choices may seem confusing.
 When you need to consider the location, time, interaction, profile clicks, frequency, and many other things, it is difficult to get a clear picture.

-In this section, we will take a look at some parameters that influence the algorithm.
+In this section, we will take a look at some of the parameters that influence the algorithm.

-Facebook tracks how often you exchange messages or chat with certain people.
-Interactions include both individual chats and group chats.
-If you’ve recently interacted with the person, the chances are higher of them appearing on your friends list.
+Facebook tracks how often you chat or exchange messages with certain people.
+Interactions include both individual and group chats.
+If you’ve recently interacted with the person, the chances of them appearing on your friends list are higher.